wp-plugins/content-views-query-and-display-post-page/README.txt

 == Screenshots ==

 1. Content Views plugin overview
-2. Display Setting form to customize output of queried posts at frontend
+2. Display Setting form to customize output of queried posts at front-end
 3. Query and display in Grid layout (Show Title, Thumbnail)
-4. Query and display in Grid layout (Show Title, Thumbnail, Content, Meta fields), with Pagination
+4. Query and display in Grid layout (Show Title, Thumbnail, Content) with Pagination
-5. Query and display in Collapsible List
+5. Query and display in Collapsible layout
-6. Query and display in Slider
+6. Query and display in Slider layout